We recommend setting up a shortcut on your Windows desktop for starting SCS.

 Command Line Parameters

-If you start SCS from the command line, shortcut, batch file, etc, then you may add the name of the cue file as a parameter (or 'argument'), eg:
+If you start SCS from the command line, batch file, or even a desktop shortcut, then you may add the name of the cue file as a parameter (or 'argument'), eg:

-When scs11.exe is started using the above command line, then the Show_Monday.scs11 cue file will be opened instead of the last-used cue file.
+When scs11.exe is started using the above command line, then the Show_Monday.scs11 cue file will be opened.

 Note that where file names or file paths contain spaces then the complete file name must be enclosed in quotes.